jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 #### Major Changes

+- Integrated mods
-- Integrated `Pescatarians` as skyscraper upgrade option for farmers
+  - `Pescatarians` as upgrade option for farmers
-- Integrated `Alternative Needs`
+  - `Alternative Needs`
+- More complex productions
-- Tea additional uses Herbs as input
+  - Tea additionally uses Herbs as input
+  - Olive Soap and Sardine Factories use Olive Oil instead of Olives
 - Tea docks and factories have reduced maintenance
-- Olive Soap and Sardine Factories use Olive Oil instead of Olives
-- Olive Soap factory produces normal Soap
+- Olive Soap factory now produces normal Soap
 - Pickled Vegetables are removed
+- Pescatarian residences house 50% farmer, 25% worker and 25% artisan workforce.
+  Exact numbers are now visible in the workforce InfoTip.
+- Increased speed people move into Pescatarian and Terraced Houses

 #### New Content

+- Modular factories
   - Sausage complex with sausage factory
   - Bread complex with bakery and flour mill
   - Beer complex with brewery and malthouse
+- Productions
   - Ropes as luxury need for Pescatarians
   - Clothes from flax as alternative to wool-based worker clothes
+- Fertilities (only new saves)
+  - Herbs, Olives, Hemp and Vegetables
 - New construction menu tab for alternative productions
-- Fertilities for Herbs, Olives, Hemp and Vegetables
-  - Only for new games.
-Existing save games ignore them

 #### Impact on Existing Saves